 Recognition and Presentation of Other-Than-Temporary Impairments: In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments" (FSP FAS 115-2 and FAS 124-2).
 FSP FAS 115-2 and FAS 124-2 changes the method for determining whether an other-than-temporary impairment exists for debt securities and the amount of the impairment to be recorded in earnings.
 FSP FAS 115-2 and FAS 124-2 is effective for interim and annual periods ending after June 15, 2009.
-The implementation of this standard is not expected to have a material impact on our consolidated financial position and results of operations.
+The implementation of this standard did not have a material impact on our consolidated financial position or results of operations.

 Interim Disclosures About Fair Value of Financial Instruments: In April 2009, the FASB issued FSP FAS 107-1, APB 28-1, "Interim Disclosures About Fair Value of Financial Instruments" (FSP FAS 107-1, APB 28-1).
 FSP FAS 107-1, APB 28-1 requires fair value disclosures in both interim as well as annual financial statements in order to provide more timely information about the effects of current market conditions on financial instruments.
 FSP FAS 107-1, APB 28-1 is effective for interim and annual periods ending after June 15, 2009.
-The implementation of this standard is not expected to have a material impact on our consolidated financial position and results of operations.
+The carrying amount and fair value of our long-term debt was \$35.5 million and \$35.6 million, respectively, at June 30, 2009.